-At CashLady we love the growing use of technology we can use in our homes.
+At CashLady quick loans we love the growing use of technology we can use in our homes.
 And, as Smart homes are on the rise, we think it is important to pay a reasonable price for it.

 As smart home technology becomes more advanced – and more affordable, it’s time to start thinking about how you can benefit from it too.
 No more quick loans to cover the cost of getting the best tech.

 According to a recent survey by PwC, an estimated £10.8bn will be spent on smart home devices in 2019, with 30 per cent of people planning to purchase a smart home device within the next two years.

 Want to kit out your home with the latest technology but don’t have much to spend?
 Here CashLady looks at how to create a smart home on a shoestring budget.

 What does a ‘smart home’ mean for you?

 Smart home devices are everywhere – from fridges with an app for your phone to coffee makers connected to the cloud.

 But what do you want from your smart home?